-What used to be a chore of prepping and cooking over a hot oven to have a Baked Mac and Cheese, now can be whipped up in the crockpot.
+What used to be a chore of prepping and cooking over a hot oven to have Baked Mac and Cheese, now can be whipped up in the crockpot.
 You don’t have to worry about oven space on Thanksgiving or when you are having a big gathering.
 Best of all you can set it and forget it!
 Now you can have creamy crockpot mac and cheese anytime.

-Set your crockpot before work or church, when you get back home have a delicious crock pot macaroni and cheese.
+Set your crockpot before work or church, and when you get back home have a delicious crock pot macaroni and cheese.